deniskirbaba/mathematical-modeling/triangulation/README.md

 The work was done in the Matlab language.

 The input data is a randomly generated array of points on the plane contained in the file *points.dat*.
+There are 300 points in total.

 *customTriangulation.m* - the main work program - the program builds a triangulation with the visualization of each iteration.
 In the program, you can choose the time (in seconds) of each step by changing the variable *updateTime*.
 The program also uses functions that perform various actions that are located in the */fucntions* folder.